The Hearing Board Process

 What is a formal hearing?

-Every student has the opportunity to have a formal hearing before the Student Conduct and Mediation board.
-For each student conduct hearing, the Student Conduct and Mediation board is composed of a minimum of three (3) student members and/or administrators who are trained and selected at the beginning of each semester.
+Every student has the opportunity to have a formal hearing before the student conduct board.
+For each student conduct hearing, the board is composed of a minimum of three (3) student members and/or administrators who are trained and selected at the beginning of each academic year.
 A formal hearing before a board typically happens if the information concerning the violation is sufficient to meet the standard of proof but the student denies responsibility.

 What happens at a formal hearing?

-In general, the Student Conduct and Mediation board will determine if you are responsible for violating the Student Conduct Code.
+In general, the student conduct board will determine if you are responsible for violating the Student Conduct Code.
 If you are in violation of the code, the appropriate sanction(s) will be issued.

 Here is what the process looks like (for detailed information, please see the Student Conduct Code):